-It's necessary for printed posters, signs, notices and other materials disseminated on campus to be posted in a manner that doesn't detract from the physical appearance of the campuses or result in damage to building surfaces.
-Use of tape or thumbtacks on walls are examples of posting methods that would damage a building and are prohibited.
+Printed posters, signs, notices and other materials disseminated on campus must be posted in a manner that doesn't detract from the physical appearance of the campuses or result in damage to building surfaces.
+Tape or thumbtacks on walls are prohibited.
 Designated bulletin boards are the primary means for displaying material on campus.
-Bulletin boards in student lounge areas are intended for materials related to the programs and goals of the College.
+Bulletin boards in student lounge areas are intended for relevant materials.